 1. What’s your relationship to the giftee?
 Close friends, family members, and loved ones deserve the majority of your efforts, while co-workers and cousins can be gifted something simpler.

 2. What do you want the gift to say?
 Consider the emotion you want your gift to elicit, whether it’s to inspire, make their life easier, remind them of a cherished memory, or show appreciation for being invited into their home.

 3. What do you like most about this person?
 When you’re drawing a blank slate on ideas for giving, heading back to the basics and selecting something that celebrates what you love most about them is a safe bet.

 4. What connects you both?
 Think beyond terms of how you met and consider the activities and interests that you have in common.

-5. What’s the person’s three favorite stores?
+5. What’re the person’s three favorite stores?
 Gaining insight into a giftee’s established sense of style for personal or home decor items is a great way to get ideas.
-Often, these stores will have online gift catalogs that are meant to appeal to their biggest fans and offer safe bets for gift givers.
+Often, these types of stores will have online gift catalogs meant to appeal to their biggest fans and offer safe bets for gift-givers.

 Still Need Help Thinking of a Gift?
 Take Them at Their Word

 Lisa’s final question is the one she considers most important: Have they already told you what they want?
 If so, your best bet is to get it for them—it shows that you listened and remembered.